 Stock is manufactured using standard measurements and style.

-At TBS, we are proud to be hosts of over 40 custom home solution products, including very high-end cabinetry lines, one of which is Wood–Mode custom cabinetry.
+At TBS, we are proud to represent over 40 custom home-solution products — including very high-end cabinetry lines — one of which is Wood–Mode custom cabinetry.

 The secret of Wood-Mode’s durability and exquisite look lies in its manufacturing process.